seqeralabs/tower-cli/README.md

     ./build/graal/tw
     ```

-## Using non-binary development versions
+## Non-binary development versions

-You can run a non-binary development version by executing the [`./tw`](tw) script in the root of this repository.
+Run a non-binary development version by executing the [`./tw`](tw) script in the root of this repository.

 ## License